Randall Dale Adams

 Randall Dale Adams (December 17, 1948 – October 30, 2010) was an American man wrongfully convicted of murder and sentenced to death after the 1976 shooting of Dallas police officer Robert W. Wood.
 His conviction was overturned in 1989.

-Throughout his legal ordeal, Adams maintained his innocence.
-He insisted that the man he believed to be Wood's killer, David Ray Harris, had offered him a ride on the day of the shooting after his own car had run out of gasoline.
-Under an immunity agreement, Harris testified for the prosecution that Adams was the shooter of Officer Wood.
+Adams staunchly maintained his innocence throughout.
+He insisted the killer was actually David Ray Harris, who had offered Adams a ride on the day of the shooting after Adams had car troubles.
+Under an immunity agreement, Harris testified for the prosecution that Adams shot Wood.
 Based on this testimony and other alleged eyewitnesses, Adams was found guilty and imprisoned on death row.
 In 1980, his sentence was commuted to life in prison.

-While incarcerated for the crime, Adams was the subject of the 1988 documentary film The Thin Blue Line, which was cited as being instrumental in his exoneration the following year.
-Writer-director Errol Morris knew that Harris had, on multiple occasions, bragged about shooting a police officer.
-He later uncovered evidence of prosecutorial misconduct and eyewitness misidentification.
+While incarcerated for the crime, Adams was the subject of the 1988 documentary film The Thin Blue Line, which was cited as instrumental in his exoneration the following year.
+Writer-director Errol Morris discovered Harris had repeatedly bragged about shooting a police officer.
+Additionally, Morris uncovered evidence of prosecutorial misconduct and eyewitness misidentification.
 Six months after the film's release, Adams's conviction was overturned by the Texas Court of Criminal Appeals and prosecutors declined to retry the case.
-Adams received no compensation from the state of Texas for the twelve years he spent in prison.
+Adams received no compensation from the state of Texas for the 12 years he spent in prison.
 He died of a brain tumor in 2010.

 Early life and education

-Adams was born in Grove City, Ohio, the youngest of five children of Ola Mildred Hamilton Adams (known as Mildred, 1923–2011) and Canso Adams (1905–1960), a miner who died of coalworker's pneumoconiosis.
+Adams was born in Grove City, Ohio, the youngest of five children of Ola Mildred Hamilton Adams (known as Mildred, 1923–2011) and Canso Adams (1905–1960), a miner who died of pneumoconiosis.
 Adams graduated from high school in 1967, and spent three years as a U.S. Army paratrooper.